PAKASystemPro/paka-intelligence-hub/cohort-analysis-logic.md

 - **Formula**: `(Number of customers in cohort with >= 3 orders) / (Number of customers in cohort with >= 2 orders) * 100%`
 - **Purpose**: Measures deeper engagement and loyalty among customers who have already made a second purchase.
 It answers: "Of the customers who came back for a second time, what percentage came back for a third?"

-## Verification Scripts
+## Verification and Maintenance Scripts

-The logic and formulas described in this document have been implemented and verified using the following utility scripts.
-These scripts calculate metrics from scratch using the raw `customers` and `orders` tables and serve as the source of truth.
+The logic and formulas described in this document have been implemented and verified using the following scripts.
+These scripts serve as the source of truth for data integrity and cohort calculations.

-- `scripts/utils/calculate-new-customers-strict.js`: Verifies the count of new customers per cohort.
-- `scripts/utils/calculate-second-orders-strict.js`: Verifies the count of customers with at least two orders per cohort.
-- `scripts/utils/calculate-retention-rate.js`: Calculates the 2nd Order RPR%.
-- `scripts/utils/calculate-3rd-order-retention.js`: Calculates the 3rd Order RPR%.
+### Calculation & Verification
+- `scripts/utils/calculate-retention-rate.js`: Calculates new customer counts and 2nd order RPR% from scratch using raw order data.
+This is the primary script for verifying cohort metrics.
+- `scripts/utils/investigate-customer-order.js`: A diagnostic tool to inspect a specific customer's orders and cohort assignment.

+### Maintenance
+- `scripts/maintenance/clear-product-cohorts.js`: Clears all existing product cohort assignments from the `customers` table.
+- `scripts/maintenance/reclassify-product-cohorts.js`: Re-classifies all customers based on their first order's line items according to the priority logic.

 ## Reference Data